Skip to content

 End If

-' Now we assume the content is correct and do not perform any checks
+' we now assume that the content is correct and do no verification

 ' read the 3 lines